Taugeshtu/so-sorcery/README.md

 Polish:
 - [ ] Starting a new session from a file should maybe pull that file into context from the get-go?..
 - [ ] Starting a new session from a file WITH SELECTION pulls a file AND generates that selection as a knowledge item?
-- [ ] Searched, added item - search didn't clear, BUT filter did drop.
-Hmmm...
-Dunno which should happen, but not that

 Function:
 - [ ] Extractor misses code blocks, no bueno